danzek/sms-backup-and-restore-parser/README.md

 This tool parses the XML output from the [SMS Backup & Restore Android app](https://play.google.com/store/apps/details?id=com.riteshsahu.SMSBackupRestore).

+## Usage

+This tool assumes the default file naming convention of the [SMS Backup & Restore Android app](https://play.google.com/store/apps/details?id=com.riteshsahu.SMSBackupRestore), e.g.,

+    calls-20180101000000.xml
+    sms-20180101000000.xml

+Simply pass the file name(s) of the XML backup file you wish to parse and the tool will correctly identify the type of backup based on the file name.
+The parser can be ran with one or both files as parameters and will output data to the directory from where the tool is executed.
+Examples of running compiled application on *nix and Windows systems, respectively:

+    ./sbrparser calls-20180101000000.xml
+    sbrparser.exe calls-20180101000000.xml sms-20180101000000.xml

 ## Existing Parsers
 The SMS Backup & Restore Android app is currently maintained by [SyncTech](http://synctech.com.au/), and they offer both [paid and free versions](http://synctech.com.au/sms-backup-restore/) of the app as well as [an online parser](http://synctech.com.au/view-or-edit-sms-call-log-files-on-computer/).
 They also have [some documentation for the XML format used by the app on their website](http://synctech.com.au/fields-in-xml-backup-files/).
 In addition, [they documented various tools and methods for parsing the data.](http://synctech.com.au/view-or-edit-backup-files-on-computer/)